3rd edit June 2017

 The craze starts as a reaction against Tolley’s version of events.
 Really, it’s only people ignored or knocked about by Tolley who score you points in this game.
 Bouncing a ball off Ian Hamilton’s head also scores – he wrote a haughty essay denouncing the Apocalyptics for not being soldiers and for not being Real Men like Keith Douglas, so James finding an original copy of Douglas’ first book with a Horseman of the Apocalypse on the dust-jacket was a moment of restitution.
 Karlien van den Beukel’s discovery of translations of Dunstan Thompson into Spanish by Jorge Luis Borges also invites envy.

 The three-dimensional insight that a whole scene was essential produced light from various angles.
 James Keery has undertaken a stunning revision of the whole modern history of British poetry.
 “Schönheit apocalyptica”, his new essay, methodically demonstrates the links between Apocalypse, religious language, and Prynne – a dizzying step forward.
 Simon Jenner has adopted a group of “second string” 40s Oxford poets, as expounded in a recent issue of Eratica, while remaining agnostic on the subject of the New Romantics.
 Nigel Wheale has written on Lynette Roberts in connection with the Romantic films of the 40s, especially ‘A Matter of Life and Death’, opening up fascinating perspectives on the use by poetry of the cinematic imagination, its new landscapes and ways of seeing.
 David Mellor’s ground-breaking 1987 Barbican exhibition on the Romantic 40s, 'A Paradise Lost?', put the New Romantic painters back on the agenda.
 Malcolm Yorke’s subsequent book Spirit of Place: 9 neo-romantic painters and their times is of great value for these artists, directly illuminating the poetic universe of the time.
-Andrew Crozier wrote the section on poetry for the catalogue of the exhibition, republished some key poems of Hendry for the Conductors of Chaos anthology, and has written (allegedly) a book covering 20 years of mid-century poetry (possibly 1930-56?), which will transform our understanding of the whole period.
+Andrew Crozier wrote the section on poetry for the catalogue of the exhibition, and republished some key poems of Hendry for the Conductors of Chaos anthology.
 I have been trying to rehabilitate Dunstan Thompson and George Barker.

 All this is more than just a historical metaphor for the resurrection of poetry of the 1970s from under a flooring of cultural lies.
 However, just as the unspoken question was whether the poets of the 70s were ever going to blow their way out of the crypt, the unspoken problem with the NRs was why they had fallen silent under hostile pressure, and, researchably, had there been a “second generation” of this poetry, “extravagant excitement” in some lost valley of the 1950s proto-underground.
 James claims that there is a goldmine of 40s poetry composed in the 1950s, which I remain sceptical of.
 Ore magazine (1953-96) did actually claim to be a “second generation” of the New Romantics.